skinny85/jilt/Readme.md

 }
 ```

-And you can use the Builder like so:
+And you can use the generated Builder like so:

 ```java
 import com.example.DateBuilder;